trdroid/Android-Examples/Services/README.md

 ### Priority of a Service

-*The priority of a started Service is greater than the priority of an inactive Activity*
+*The priority of a started Service is greater than the priority of an Activity which is inactive*

 A Service's priority can be raised to be the same as the priority of a foreground Activity in cases when the termination of a Service is unacceptable.

 The Runtime could terminate a Service prematurely to provide additional resources to a foreground component (like an Activity).
 A Service can be configured to restart as soon as the resources become available.

+### Creating a Service

 The *onBind()* method allows the service to be bound to an activity which allows the activity to directly access members and methods of the service.